joekr/vagrant-powder/README.md

 ## Usage

-Vagrant will automatically run `powder down` after any `vagrant up` step.
+Vagrant will automatically run `powder unlink` after `vagrant up`, and `powder link` on halt or destroy.

 ### Vagrantfile